-"In the areas we were treating, it was doghair-thick, where a lot of the buckthorn was, on average, 2 inches in diameter and there was probably a buckthorn every 3 feet square.
-It was very difficult to walk through," O'Brien said.
 "Buckthorn makes it almost impossible to hunt.
 It just gets so thick that the deer can hide, and you can't walk through it."

-Since they started work on the plan in 2019, Christenson and his family have treated 2-acre and 7.6-acre plots with herbicide using backpack sprayers.
+Since they started work on the plan in 2019, Christenson and his family already have treated 2-acre and 7.6-acre plots with herbicide using backpack sprayers.
 Next, they'll tackle the remaining 9.3 acres.
-At that rate, they'll finish well before the three-year plan expires.
+At that rate, they'll finish well before the threeyear plan expires.